 Ensure that if you are using your credit card, you are only spending what you can afford to pay in full at the end of the month.
 The exception to that is if an emergency were to occur.
 Even if you have an emergency, try to make your minimum payment before the due date.
 Be smart with your purchases, and do your best to avoid overspending.
 If you come across an item you want to purchase, wait a few days before making the decision to purchase.
 This can help curb impulsive spending.

-For first time credit cardholders, knowing what you should and shouldn’t buy with a student credit card is extremely important.
+For first time credit cardholders, knowing what you should buy with a student credit card is extremely important.
 Making poor purchasing decisions can result in bad credit and credit card debt.
 Aim to keep track of your credit card purchases and always make monthly payments on time.
 It's also important to remember that using a large percentage of your credit limit each month can result in a low credit utilization ratio and credit score decrease.
 If using a large percentage of your credit limit, you won’t have the money for other purchases such as unexpected needs or emergencies.